-If you are a first time hob buyer, simply measure the length and width of the cooker unit.
-You can then use these dimensions to search through our available hobs for designs that match.
+This question can have many potential answers depending on the style of your kitchen, the size of the cooker unit and, of course, your cooking habits.
+First off, measure the length and width of the hob to be replaced and use that as a guide.
+If you are a first-time hob buyer, simply measure the length and width of the cooker unit, and you can use these dimensions to search through our range of available hobs for designs that match.
 And remember to always get a new hob fitted by a professional fitter/electrician.

 - Cookology electric hobs need to have 65cm between the hob and the cooker hood.